There are times when the planets align and miraculous things happen. For me, that was last weekend.

 Shanon and I meet occasionally on Friday afternoons to celebrate the end of the work week with a different kind of Happy Hour.
 Instead of going to a bar and sipping a cocktail (don’t get me wrong – we sometimes do that, too) we’ll meet in the heart of the city at the Frisco Greenway Trail for a stress-relieving walk through through the woods.

-On this spring afternoon, Shanon was waiting for me in the parking lot.
+On this late summer afternoon, Shanon was waiting for me in the parking lot.
 “You escaped!” she said, giving me a warm hug.

 “We escaped,” I said, our footsteps falling in sync as our shoes crunched the fine gravel beneath our feet.
 I felt like a kid at recess, catching up with my friend while enjoying a slice of freedom from our schoolwork.